emergy-official/assets.parf.ai/readme.md

 - Deploy the website after a git push **IF** the commit message contains the text: "deploy:website" within the commit message

-    - branch dev to deploy to dev.anomaly.parf.ai
+    - branch dev to deploy to dev.assets.parf.ai
-    - branch prod to deploy to anomaly.parf.ai
+    - branch prod to deploy to assets.parf.ai